erincatto/box2c/docs/simulation.md

 bicycle to collide with the terrain and the character to collide with the terrain, but you don't want the character to collide with the bicycle (because they must overlap).
-Box2D supports such collision filtering using categories and groups.
+Box2D supports such collision filtering using categories, masks, and groups.

 Box2D supports 32 collision categories.
 For each shape you can specify which category it belongs to.
-You also specify what other categories this shape can collide with.
-For example, you could specify in a multiplayer game that all players don't collide with each other.
+You can also specify what other categories this shape can collide with.
+For example, you could specify in a multiplayer game that players don't collide with each other.
 Rather than identifying all the situations where things should not collide, I recommend identifying all the situations where things should collide.
 This way you don't get into situations where you are using
 [double negatives](https://en.wikipedia.org/wiki/Double_negative).
-This is done with masking bits.
+You can specify which things can collide using mask bits.
 For example:

 ```c
 enum MyCategories